 If you are looking for a meaningful career where you can make a difference in people’s lives, enjoy being a part of a college campus, and have good interpersonal and organizational skills, Student Affairs may be a good career for you.
 People who earn degrees in College Student Affairs build careers in a variety of offices, including admissions, orientation, financial aid, student activities, career services, housing, leadership development, community service, alumni affairs, services for students with disabilities, minority and multicultural student services, enrollment management, and student judicial affairs.

 UWG is a comprehensive institution with a diverse student body, which will expose you to the full spectrum of student affairs functions.
 We are fully committed to your professional success.
-The Department of Clinical & Professional Studies has an excellent reputation for preparing well-qualified professional counselors; while this program will not prepare you to be a counselor, it will provide you with strong counseling skills as an important complement to student affairs knowledge and administrative skills.
+The Department of Counseling, Higher Education, and Speech-Language Pathology has an excellent reputation for preparing well-qualified student affairs practitioners.
 Courses will be taught by both full-time faculty and full-time professionals.
 The excellent relationship between the departmental faculty and the Division of Student Affairs & Enrollment Management means that you will be encouraged to connect your academic experience with your assistantship and practicum experiences, so that you will complete the program ready to succeed in your first full-time professional job.
 This is an exciting time to be at UWG – we are a growing institution, with many visible signs of progress and new opportunities for students.

 The College Student Affairs program at the University of West Georgia is unique due to the benefits we provide to students as well as the relationships you're able to gain attending our program.
 The University of West Georgia College Student Affairs program guarantees an assistantship upon full admission.
 Therefore, there is no additional application process and when you interview with faculty for admission, prospective students are also interviewing with prospective employers.
 Along with an assistantship, the Division of Student Affairs and Enrollment Management provides $300 in travel funds that is matched by Graduate Students' home departments within the Division.
 This means students receive $600 in travel funds to attend professional conferences.